michaelxwang/michaelxwang.github.io/cat/tax/_posts/2024-12-31-tax-check-list.md

 - [New client only] In what years have you filed federal taxes claiming US-China tax treaty 20(c)?
 You do not need to answer the question if you have provided last year's return.

 ### Foreign Earned Income Exclusion (FEIE) / Foreign Tax Credit (FTC)

+You can qualify FEIE by passing either:

+- Bona Fide Residence Test: You must have lived in a foreign country for an uninterrupted period that includes a full tax year (January 1 to December 31).
+- Physical Presence Test: You must be physically present in a foreign country or countries for 330 full days during any consecutive 12-month period that includes some days in current year.

 /* If you have any foreign names or addresses, please provide them in the original language in addition to the English translation.
 If I am familiar with a standard translation, I will use it. */